Where exactly is Kotdwara?

 The educational status of the people in this village was not so good at all.
 ‘Project Help’ is the first organisation to think of their education and future.
 But now when we are running our child friendly education centre in this area, the kids are getting quality education and we have admitted them to government schools.
 As with the other villages, the government schools are 5 to 8 kms away and it is particularly dangerous for the girls to walk to school.
 Approximately 40 children attend this centre on a daily basis.

-This Centre with 50 students is our newest and is located further into the jungles, and was established in January 2024, after members of the community approached us and asked for our help.
-Check our blog about this powerful story.
+This Centre with approximately 35 students is our newest and is located further into the jungles, and was established in January 2024, after members of the community approached us and asked for our help.
 As with our three other schools close by, the location of Village Puranwala is very remote.
 This community is isolated due to the mountainous terrain, dense jungle, poor roads, extreme heat in summer, monsoon floods and landslides.
 A motorbike ride to the closest local school is approximately 20 kilometres away, and therefore the majority of our students have not attended school and are essentially illiterate.

 The main source of income for the families here is cattle rearing and the selling of milk.
 These families barely make enough money to survive.
 They only live with the most basic of basics.
 There are no healthcare facilities close by.
 In case of a medical emergency the people have to wait for the next morning to travel to the nearby city of Kotdwara.
 Without a school there is also little for the children to do.
 They spend their time sleeping, roaming or working for their family.
 Teens and pre-teens are particularly at risk of harmful behaviours due to little supervision or monitoring.
 The traditional practice of Guana, the early marriage of girls from age 13, is also followed by many families.